-Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Cor incl rece ens risk init Aud aud cutive (CAE) reporting npliance Committee (BA ude assessment of ommendations to implure adequate control.
-It is management activitifatives.
-The functions a dit Group and the Chief AG) is headed by the Chief Audit directly to the Board Audit and CC).
-The Internal Audit functions internal controls and the ement constructive measures to s also tasked to support the Bank's es and corporate governance nd responsibilities of the Internal Audit Executive is covered by the Audit Manual which is revised and ally.
-In-house Dioscoro Teodorico L. Lim Functionally reporting to the Board through the BACC and administratively to the President The major functions that IAG performs are: 2. management and the activity.
-Develop, along with m that can be used to m the purpose of identi arter, approved by both senior BACC, for the internal auditing anagement, an organization model ap major processes/operations for fying the organization's auditable 3. ent methodology for the auditable the model of major processes/ 4.
-Develop an audit plan based on the risk assessment and ment and get it approved by the 5.
-Work with senior mana reporting relationship gement and the BACC to establish a that will ensure that audit ve appropriate attention.
-6. Establish a Quality Ass (QAIP) for the intern- assurance that the inte in accordance with its c and the Code of Ethic efficient manner; and urance and Improvement Program al auditing activity that provides tral auditing activity: (a) performs tharter; (b) adheres to the standards; (c) operates in an effective and (d) is perceived by the Board and ding value and improving an 7.
-The internal audit funct the parent bank (PNB) group (PNB and its Sub internal audit strategie ion shall be established centrally by and shall have authority over the sidiaries).
-PNB IAG shall define the s, methodology and scope for PNB domestic and overseas subsidiaries 8.
-For BSP-supervised sul audit functions, the ir closely coordinate wit osidiaries with established internal iternal audit of said entities shall h PNB IAG to ensure consistent nethodologies and alignment of
+Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process The Internal Audit Group (IAG) is headed by the Chief Audit Executive (CAE) reporting directly to the Board Audit and Compliance Committee (BACC).
+The Internal Audit functions include assessment of internal controls and the recommendations to implement constructive measures to ensure adequate control.
+It is also tasked to support the Bank's risk management activities and corporate governance initiatives.
+The functions and responsibilities of the Internal Audit Group and the Chief Audit Executive is covered by the audit charter and Internal Audit Manual which is revised and approved by the Board annually.
+In-house Dioscoro Teodorico L. Lim Functionally reporting to the Board through the BACC and administratively to the President The major functions that IAG performs are: Develop an audit charter, approved by both senior management and the BACC, for the internal auditing activity.
+Develop, along with management, an organization model that can be used to map major processes/operations for the purpose of identifying the organization's auditable units. · ent methodology for the auditable the model of major processes/ based on the risk assessment and ement and get it approved by the

+Board.
+5. Work with senior management and the BACC to establish a reporting relationship that will ensure that audit recommendations receive appropriate attention.
+6. Establish a Quality Assurance and Improvement Program 0.
+(QAIP) for the internal auditing activity that provides assurance that the internal auditing activity: (a) performs in accordance with its charter; (b) adheres to the standards and the Code of Ethics; (c) operates in an effective and efficient manner; and (d) is perceived by the Board and management as adding value and improving an organization's operations.
+7. /.
+The internal audit function shall be established centrally by the parent bank (PNB) and shall have authority over the group (PNB and its Subsidiaries).
+PNB IAG shall define the internal audit strategies, methodology and scope for PNB and its BSP-supervised domestic and overseas subsidiaries and branches.
+8. For BSP-supervised subsidiaries with established internal 0. audit functions, the internal audit of said entities shall • closely coordinate with PNB IAG to ensure consistent adoption of audit methodologies and alignment of strategies and scope.